The Real Reason I Don’t Like Christmas

-Okay, I might be the only one who thinks this…but I think the Christmas rush can be a good thing.
-You know—the rush to buy presents for my family and friends, the rush to watch every Christmas movie in our family’s stash, the rush to decorate my room with Christmas décor, and the rush to make cards and cookies.
+I realize that most people hate the Christmas rush, but I think that it can be a great thing.
+You know—the rush to buy presents for family members and friends, the rush to watch every Christmas movie possible, the rush to decorate with cute Christmas décor, and the rush to make cards and cookies.
 The rush to get it all over with.
+I love the Christmas rush because it helps me escape…but only for so long.

 The Real Reason